lgsvl/simulator/Docs/docs/autoware-instructions.md

 - Run the LG SVL simulator
 - Create a Simulation choosing `BorregasAve` map and `Jaguar2015XE (Autoware)` or another Autoware compatible vehicle.
+- Enter `localhost:9090` for the Bridge Connection String.
 - Run the created Simulation

 A vehicle should appear in Borregas Ave in Sunnyvale, CA.